What are the top attractions to visit in Hanoi?

 Here you will find densely packed streets which still retain all the charm of a small local neighborhood.

 The names of the streets will tell you which shops you will find there, so if you see one called Hang Gai then this means that you will find Silk Shops all along that road.

 If you are looking to pick up some local souvenirs or gifts then this is the best place to do it and you will also find a wealth of delicious local eateries here.

 There is also a local night market held in the Old Quarter every night from Friday to Sunday.

-Read more: How to get Old Quarter from Hanoi airport?
-Hanoi Airport to Old Quarter with Ease
+- Read more: How to get Old Quarter from Hanoi airport?
+Hanoi Airport to Old Quarter

 17. Take a trip to the Ho Chi Minh Mausoleum